From: PeytonandWyett

 Date: 02-04-2004, 12:43 PM (4 of 4)

 I always pre wash every piece of fabric that comes into my home.
 Period.
 If it is to be used for something for myself, so much the better.
 If it is to be used for someone else, (gift or sold), so much the better.
+If I am doing a custom dressmaking job, it also gets washed before I begin cutting out.
+My customers don't like surprises, either!
+The only exception to this is a fabric that must be dry cleaned.
+At my house, these types of fabrics are few and far between!
+But even at that, the fabric takes a trip to the dry cleaners before I begin working with it. |

 User: Linda in Colorado

-Member since: 03-27-2000
+Member since: 03-27-2000 Total posts: 102 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-11996.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-11996.html